Dharmik79/eth_global/README.md

 - **Features**:
   - **Event Form**: A form to enter all new event details, including title, date, time, ticket price, etc.
   - **Smart Contract Integration**: Deploys a smart contract for each new event to handle ticketing using NFT.
-  - **Preview and Publish**: Users can preview their event listing before publishing it to the Home page.

 ## 🔒 Security Features